-Snakes States of America, millions will be sitting down to gluttonous feasts of dead meat, baked sweets, and enough grease and salt to tranquilize a horse in the name of giving thanks.
-But before you tuck in your bib, allow me to slap you in the face with a helping of Black consciousness:
+During the month of November in the West, millions will be sitting down to feasts of dead meat, baked sweets, and enough grease and salt to tranquilize a horse in the name of giving thanks.

 For those of you who weren’t taught the real story in school, it went something like this….

 We don’t know exactly how things went down back in 1621, but we do know that many of the early American colonies at that time had been settled by the Pilgrims who, in the face of persecution, fled Europe.

 The New England colonies, New Jersey, Pennsylvania, and Maryland were conceived and established “as plantations of religion”.
 These new colonies wanted to create “a city on a hill” or a “holy experiment,” whose success would prove that God’s plan for his churches could be successfully realized in the American wilderness.